 Levaquin just got through an MDL for tendon injuries.
+(2019 Update: we are no longer taking tendon injuries.)
 Over the course of that litigation, evidence was discovered suggesting that Levaquin's drug maker knew as early as 1996 - and certainly by 2001 -- that this drug could cause peripheral neuropathy and failed to do anything.

 There are lots of claims against J&J involving Levaquin.
 But, ultimately, this is a warnings case.
 The warning label for Levaquin from September 2004 through August 2013 downplayed the risk of peripheral neuropathy.
 It said peripheral neuropathy after Levaquin use was rare and could be reversed by discontinuing the drug.
 But the real truth may be that these problems are not all that rare and peripheral neuropathy is not reversible even if the patient stops taking the drug.

 Today, the label says that cases of "sensory or sensorimotor axonal polyneuropathy affecting small and/or large axons resulting in paresthesias, hypoesthesias, dysesthesias, and weakness have been reported in patients receiving fluoroquinolones, including levofloxacin.
 Symptoms may occur soon after initiation of levofloxacin and may be irreversible.
 Levofloxacin should be discontinued immediately if the patient experiences symptoms of neuropathy including pain, burning, tingling, numbness, and/or weakness or other alterations of sensation including light touch, pain, temperature, position sense, and vibratory sensation."